Comfortable contemporary homes in urban and suburban areas for the masses using local sustainable bamboo

 A lattice-like timber pavilion designed for the expo at the AIA Conference 2017 in Orlando Florida

 Built using traditional jointing methods, this timber pavilion with moving shutters and planters sits in the courtyard of an art gallery

 The sculptural quality of this pedestrian bridge echoes its vibrant surroundings

-A bamboo classroom prototype designed to resist strong winds and ease rehabilitation
+A bamboo classroom prototype designed to resist strong winds in the eastern coast of Luzon, Phillippines

 Tropical secondary school, passively designed to improve the standard typology

-A selection of our bamboo projects across South-east Asia was exhibited at the Time-Space-Existence exhibition at Palazzo Bembo during Venice Biennale 2014.
+Our bamboo projects at the Time-Space-Existence exhibition at Palazzo Bembo during Venice Biennale 2014